vuebro/telegram-form-cloudflare-worker/README.md

 This is a simple Cloudflare worker script that can submit html form data with help of Cloudflare worker and Telegram bot api.

-## What You need to get started:

-To run this project, you will need a Cloudflare account and have to add the following environment variables to your Cloudflare workers settings.

-`TELEGRAM_API_KEY` = "You get it from @Botfather"

-`TELEGRAM_CHAT_ID` = "Your telegram Group id you get using @MissRose_bot"

-`ALLOWED_ORIGIN` = "Your website url"

 ## Setting up Telegram

 ### Step 1: